bmortel/ECS150P2/report.md

 ` is called to set a virtual timer using the `timer` struct values.
 ### preempt enabling/disabling
-`preempt_enable()` and `preempt_disable()` both use `sigaction()` to install the new signal handler and original signal handler respectively.
+`preempt_enable()` and `preempt_disable()` both use `sigaction()` to install the new signal handler and restore the original signal handler respectively.

 `sigaction()` is used because it is multithread safe and asynchronous safe.
 ### testing preemption